+Imagine walking through a citrus grove in southern Italy.
 With a citrus-like fragrance and a distinctive spicy-floral quality, bergamot essential oil has quite a unique smell.
-Imagine wandering through a golden-lit citrus grove in southern Italy; perhaps that gives a sense of what makes bergamot such an evocative scent.
-Bergamot is a dreamy scent, for sure.
-Whether you dab a drop of the essential oil onto your wrist or spritz on a bergamot-infused perfume, the fragrance is luxurious, fresh, and sweet all at once.
-Not to mention, it might transport you to Southern Italy, no plane ticket needed.
+When you dab a drop of the essential oil onto your wrist or a few drops into your diffuser, it might transport you to Southern Italy, no plane ticket needed.
 Talking about traveling, another benefit of the bergamot essential oil is that it is extremely useful in treating travel sickness.

 The essential oil extracted from the peel of bergamot fruit is delicate and inspiring.
-The aroma of this oil is among the most exciting scents that have a great potential to heal different medical conditions.
-The aroma of this essential oil has a greenish-yellow hue and has an aroma that is fresh, sweetish-tart and citrus-like having a somewhat zesty balsamic tinge.
+The aroma of this oil is among the most exciting scents that have a great potential to help with different medical conditions.

 Blends well with

 - ylang ylang

 - sore throat

 - urinary infections